 Dysmenorrhea is uterine pain around the time of menses.
 Pain may occur with menses or precede menses by 1 to 3 days.
 Pain tends to peak 24 hours after onset of menses and subside after 2 to 3 days.
-It is usually sharp but may be cramping, throbbing, or a dull, constant ache; it may radiate to the legs.
+It is often crampy or a dull constant ache but may be sharp or throbbing; it may radiate to the back or legs.

 Headache, nausea, constipation or diarrhea, lower back pain, and urinary frequency are common; vomiting occurs occasionally.